juanlufont/tfm-prototipo/site/README.md

 hugo new posts/my-first-post.md
 ```

-Everything is a _draft_ by default
+Everything is a _draft_ by default, keep in mind when serving the site.
+You can change this behaviour editing `./archetypes/default.md`.

 ## Add image